Conflux-Chain/js-conflux-sdk/docs/how_to_send_tx.md

 Same as `gas` you can specify `storageLimit` when you send transaction (unit is Byte), if not

 ## SendRawTransaction
-The `sendTransaction` will use get `from`'s privateKey from wallet, use it sign transaction and invoke `sendRawTransaction` method, if you have a raw transaction you can use it directly. the `sendRawTransaction` method also can use `get`, `mined`, `executed`, `confirmed` method.
+The `sendTransaction` will get `from`'s privateKey from wallet, use it sign transaction and invoke `sendRawTransaction` method, if you have a raw transaction you can use it directly. the `sendRawTransaction` method also can use `get`, `mined`, `executed`, `confirmed` method.

 ```js
 const { Conflux, Transaction } = require('js-conflux-sdk');